Redeployment Rights: Guide for Employers

 During the redundancy process, one of the requirements on the employer is to explore all suitable alternatives to making someone redundant.
 This could include considering options to redeploy the worker to a different role or a different part of the organisation.

-Redeployment, however, a complex area of the redundancy process, and employers must approach this with care to ensure they follow a lawful and fair procedure to reduce the risk of workplace dispute, complaint or tribunal claim.
+Employees do, however, have certain redeployment rights, making this a complex area of the redundancy process which employers must approach with care to ensure they follow a lawful and fair procedure and reduce the risk of workplace disputes, complaints or tribunal claims.

 What is redeployment in the workplace?